Length of stay: 1 day

 The first stretch is incredibly scenic and hugs the shoreline of Lake Superior, which is aptly named.
 Not only is the largest of all the Great Lakes, but it is also the world’s largest lake by surface area, has more shoreline than the coast of Nova Scotia, and holds a tenth of the planet’s surface fresh water.
 It is also the cleanest and coldest of the Great Lakes.
 Lake Superior does have a dark side though, and is reputed to have intense storms, especially in the fall.

 After a few hundred metres along the trail, we came across a set of the Parks Canada’s Red Chairs.
 Talk about a great place to take a break and soak in the views.

-The trail continues to follow along a series of rocky outcrops, which are some of the oldest rocks in the world and were created 3 billion years ago during the formation of the Earth’s crust, and ends at Horseshoe Bay.
+The trail continues along a series of rocky outcrops to Horseshoe Bay.
+Here some of the oldest rocks in the world are found.
+They were created 3 billion years ago during the formation of the Earth’s crust.

 We walked along the sandy shore to the wooden viewing platform where we found another Moments of Algoma easel.
 Lake Superior’s grandeur inspired the Group of Seven artists who were striving to develop a kind of art that was uniquely Canadian.
 They camped along the Lake Superior coast, following their belief that art should rise from the fabric of the land and come from contact with nature.

-This wooden platform also marks the end (or start) of the Boardwalk Beach Trail (1.2km, rated easy), which leads through a fragile association of sand dunes and plants.
-We followed the boardwalk for a short stretch to get back to the campground and Visitor Centre.
+This wooden platform also marks the end (or start) of the Boardwalk Beach Trail (1.2km, rated easy).
+We followed the boardwalk through a fragile association of sand dunes and plants.
+The boardwalks leads back to the campground and Visitor Centre.